redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

 - If you are not yet registered with EigenLayer, you will be prompted to provide additional details, such as your operator name, description, website, logo URL, and Twitter profile.

 :::important
-After registering, please inform us so we can add you to the [restricted attesters list](https://docs.othentic.xyz/main/avs-framework/othentic-consensus/task-and-task-definitions#set-restricted-operator-set-for-a-task) for the task definition.
+After registering, please inform us, so we can add you to the [restricted attesters list](https://docs.othentic.xyz/main/avs-framework/othentic-consensus/task-and-task-definitions#set-restricted-operator-set-for-a-task) for the task definition.
 :::

 ## Step 3: Depositing Stake on a Supported Strategy